wolcn/flux-demo/README.md

 The Flux documentation refers to *bootstrapping* in various places; in the Flux operator context this appears to be included in the tenant and sync tiers.

-The two scenarios are of a one-to-one one git repo to one namespace and a one-to-many single git repo to two namespaces.
+The two scenarios are of a one-to-one one git repo to one namespace/environment and a one-to-many single git repo to two namespaces/environments.
 Each namespace for the second scenario has its own tenant and sync.
 Other scenarios are possible, but haven't been tested.

 Scenario one uses the `dev` namespace, while scenario two uses the `stage` and `prod` namespaces.
 These names are purely arbitrary and reused in different places in the code; mostly there is no significance.